drayah/conway/README.md

 # conway

-Game of Life in ClojureScript
+Experimental Game of Life in ClojureScript.

 ## License